 Include a statement to identify any potential influences that readers may need to know about when thinking about the implications of the presented research.
 For more specific information regarding the affiliations and associations that must be disclosed, please see our journal policies page.
 Authors without financial or competing interests should explicitly assert this and include the statement ‘No competing interests declared’.

 Details of all funding sources must be provided.
 It is the responsibility of the corresponding author to provide the relevant funding information from ALL authors.
 Please provide the official funding agency name as listed on the Crossref Funder Registry, i.e. 'National Institutes of Health', not 'NIH', and all relevant grant numbers.
 If your Funder is not listed in the Registry, please provide the name in full.

-All publicly available datasets supporting your work should be included in the data availability section.
-Details should include the repository name, identifier such as accession number or DOI and, where possible, include a hyperlink to the URL of the dataset.
+All publicly available datasets supporting your work should be included in the Data availability section.
+Details should include repository name, identifier such as accession number or doi and, where possible, include a hyperlink to the URL of the dataset.
 Datasets should be made publicly available at the time of publication.
-For more information on our data deposition requirements, please see our journal policies.
+For more information on our data deposition requirements, see please see our Journal Policies.

-Please note that DMM endorses the Force 11 Data Citation Principles and recommends that references to datasets should also be included in the reference list with DOIs/accession numbers and hyperlinks, where available.
+Please note that Development endorses the Force 11 Data Citation Principles and recommends that references to datasets should also be included in the reference list with DOIs/accession numbers and hyperlinks, where available.

 Figure legends should be listed at the end of the manuscript.
 The first sentence of the legend should summarise the figure and be in bold.
 Each figure legend should stand alone and should contain enough information to ensure that the figure is understandable without having to refer to the main text.
 Figure panels should be labelled with uppercase letters (A, B, C, etc.), and each panel should be described in the legend.
 Any abbreviations not given in the main text should be defined.
 For further details on what should be included in figure legends, please refer to our submission checklist.